The National Museum of Computing (TNMOC) is home to the world's largest collection of working historic computers.

 Also check out Nibbles - computer science fun for families with little ones, a bookable activity on 29th and 30th October.

 Tickets are now available for our very popular talks, now on Saturdays.
-In September you can hear about D-Day and the role of Colossus Revisited and in October we have a very interesting talk about the Apollo Guidance Computer in Light years ahead.
+The next one is on 26th October when we have a very interesting talk on the Apollo Guidance Computer in Light years ahead.